wix/cli-app-templates/stock-countdown/README.md

 ### Site plugin panel customization

-The plugin panel uses the [Wix Design System](https://www.wixdesignsystem.com/) and [Wix Editor SDK](https://dev.wix.com/docs/sdk/host-modules/editor/introduction) to create an interface that allows the user to select a stock threshold to display the counter.
-The threshold is the
+The site plugin's panel uses the [Wix Design System](https://www.wixdesignsystem.com/) and [Wix Editor SDK](https://dev.wix.com/docs/sdk/host-modules/editor/introduction) to create an interface that allows the user to select a stock threshold below which the counter will be to displayed.

+Customize the panel to add more settings or change the appearance.

 **Development entry point**: [`template/src/site/plugins/custom-elements/chart-widget/panel.tsx`](template/src/site/widgets/custom-elements/chart-widget/panel.tsx)

 ### Modify the site plugin's custom element

 The site plugin is defined in a `CustomElement` React component.
 The `plugin.tsx` file serves as the entry point for the custom element component that will be rendered on the user's site.

-Alter the component to fit your needs.
-For example, you can change the component’s appearance or add more functionality.
+Customize the component to add more functionality or change the appearance.

 **Development entry point**: [`template/src/site/plugins/custom-elements/stock-counter/plugin.tsx`](template/src/site/plugins/custom-elements/stock-counter/plugin.tsx)